Emergent self-inhibition governs the landscape of stable states in complex ecosystems: Robustness of biomass--likelihood relationship

 \section{Robustness of biomass--likelihood relationship}

-In the main text, all our results have been shown for symmetric interaction matrices, fixed carrying capacities $K_i=1$, system size $S=100$ and uniform, random initial conditions between 0 and 1.
-Here we systematically relax these assumption and show that our central result---namely the biomass-likelihood relationsip---is qualitatively robust to including interaction asymmetry, allowing hetereogeneity in carrying capacities, modifying system size and sampling initial species abundances from a truncated Gaussian.
+In the main text, all our results have been shown for symmetric interaction matrices, fixed growth rates $r_i = 1$ and carrying capacities $K_i=1$, number of species in the pool $S=100$ and uniform, random initial conditions between 0 and 1.
+Further, we also assume deterministic dynamics with no demographic noise.
+Here we systematically relax these assumption and show that our central result---namely the biomass-likelihood relationsip---is qualitatively robust to including interaction asymmetry, allowing hetereogeneity in growth rates and carrying capacities, modifying the number of species in the pool, sampling initial species abundances from a truncated Gaussian, and including demographic noise in the dynamics.
+Towards the end of this Appendix, we also discuss the reliability and uncertainty in our likelihood estimates for different stable states.

 First, we discuss interaction asymmetry.
 We repeat our analysis in Fig.~\ref{fig:fig1}c with a slightly asymmetric matrix, i.e., with across-diagonal correlation $\text{corr}(A_{ij},A_{ji})=\{0.9,0.8\}$.
 Just as in symmetric matrices, in these cases we also observe that states with higher biomass are much more likely (Fig.~\ref{fig:assymetry}a--b).